 Conclusion

-In this article we’ve comprehensively covered all aspects of CPU throttling, from answering the question, “What is CPU throttling?” to exploring its causes, symptoms, types, and mechanics.
+In this article we’ve comprehensively covered all aspects of CPU throttling, from explaining what it is to exploring its causes, symptoms, types, and mechanics.
 We’ve also unveiled the substantial risks hidden behind the temptation to disable CPU throttling.

-We hope that this article will help you understand the nature of throttling as a protective mechanism which is better not be tampered with and make a weighted and informed decision, should you decide to go with disabling it.
+We hope that this article will help you understand the nature of dynamic frequency scaling as a protective mechanism which is better not be tampered with and make a weighted and informed decision, should you decide to go with disabling it.

 We want to hear from you!
 Share your thoughts and tips that may help other users in the comments below.